-- Active duty military personnel and their dependents stationed in California - Active military and dependents previously stationed in California, who are currently enrolled, and subsequently receive orders to change their duty station to out-of-state - A Veteran or dependent using or intending to use their GI Bill® benefits while currently living in California and has enrolled at San Diego City, Mesa or Miramar College within three years of their discharge date - Certain minors who remained in California when their parents moved - · Self-supporting minors - Full-time employees of the college or a state agency, or a child or spouse of the full-time employee - A nonresident special part-time high school student who meets admission requirements is exempt from paying nonresident tuition
+- Active duty military personnel and their dependents stationed in California - Active military and dependents previously stationed in California, who are currently enrolled, and subsequently receive orders to change their duty station to out-of-state - A Veteran or dependent using or intending to use their GI Bill® benefits while currently living in California and has enrolled at San Diego City, Mesa or Miramar College.
+"GI Bill®" is a registered trademark of the U.S. Department of Veterans Affairs (VA)".
+Information on the clause is located on the GI Bill Trademark form included in the application.